 Preheat the oven to 300 degrees.
 Place one of the bay leaves, one teaspoon of the peppercorns, one teaspoon of the mustard seeds, two of the cloves, and the brisket into a large pot.
 Add enough water to cover it, but don't fill it up all the way to the top.
 Turn the heat up to high and bring it to a boil.
 Let it boil for five minutes, occasionally skimming off the "scum" that floats up to the top.
 I use a slotted spoon and transfer the frothy stuff to bowl, then throw it away later.
 While the corned beef is boiling, peel the carrots and cut each one in two.
 If you are using them, wash the potatoes, leave the skin on, and cut each one in two.
 Place the carrots, potatoes, and the remaining bay leaf, 2 teaspoons peppercorns, 1 teaspoon mustard seed, and 4 cloves into an oven safe 9 by 13 baking dish.
 At the end of the boiling time, get rid of any remaining scum in the pot and transfer the brisket into the baking dish.
 Pour the cooking water from the top into the baking dish, leaving an inch or two of space at the top.
 Cover the baking dish with foil, and carefully place it in the preheated oven.
 Bake for 3 hours and 45 minutes.
 Ten minutes or so before the baking time is over, Wash the head of cabbage and discard the bruised looking outer leaves.
 Core and slice the cabbage into 8 wedges.
 Place the wedges into a pot large enough to hold them and set aside.
 After taking the brisket out of the oven, transfer the meat and vegetables to a serving platter.
 Cover with foil to keep it warm.
 Pour the cooking liquid from the baking pan over the cabbage wedges and bring the pot up to a boil.
 Turn down the heat and simmer for 8 to 10 minutes or until cabbage can be pierced by a fork but is not mushy.
 Remove the cabbage from the pot and add them to the serving platter.
 Slice the corned beef across the grain and serve while everything is still hot.

-Poached Eggs:Bring about 4 inches of water in a sauce pan up to a boil.
+Poached Eggs:Bring at least 1/2 a pot of water in a sauce pan up to a boil.
 One or two at a time, crack the egg(s) onto a saucer.
 With a wooden spoon, give the water in the pan a swirl and slip the egg off the saucer into the middle of the swirl.
 Turn the heat down to low and simmer for 3 minutes.
 Using a slotted spoon, lift each egg out of the water and place it on a cloth dish towel until ready to serve.